mozilla/moz-git-tools/README.markdown

 tip before pushing.
 Otherwise, update the hg repository to the revision atop which the git commits are based.

+Normally, `git-push-to-hg` pushes your commits to a patch queue called `git-temp`.
+If that patch queue already exists, it is destroyed and recreated.
+If `--append` is specified, however, any existing `git-temp` patch queue will be reused.
+This allows you to easily push commits from multiple git branches to the same patch queue, or to push commits one at a time instead of all at once.

 ## git-push-to-try

 Usage: `git push-to-try [-r/--rev REVISION_OR_RANGE] [-t/--tip] PATH_TO_HG_REPO TRYCHOOSER_PARAMS`